yc3136/unriddle/README.md

 - Ensure your API key is properly set in `.env`

 ### Code Style
+- Use TypeScript for type safety and better development experience
 - Use ES6+ features
 - Follow the existing module structure
 - Keep functions focused and single-purpose